 Despite the strain that lockdown has had on the rescue, Barbara and Ashlea are still determined to do the utmost to help the cats in their care find loving forever homes.

 Barbara said: “We make sure that, when we are rehoming each of our cats, we match them with a home that is right for that individual cat.
 We run home checks on each of our adoptees, and we also offer a trial period before any cat is officially rehomed.
 This means the cat has time to get used to their new surroundings and it helps them settle much more quickly.

 “The most important thing I would say to people before they adopt a cat is to be sure that you are ready for the commitment.
 Make sure you can afford to get them neutered and microchipped, and that you are prepared to give them all the love and care that they deserve.”

-If you would like to help Barbara and Ashlea and the cats and kittens in their care, Independent Cat Rescue have an Amazon wishlist which contains all the items they are most in need of for supporters to purchase for them.
-They also have a PayPal account for direct donations, and regular raffles on their Facebook page, which has all the information on how to support the rescue.
+To help Barbara and Ashlea and the cats and kittens in their care, Independent Cat Rescue has an Amazon wishlist which contains all the items needed most.
+It also has a PayPal account for direct donations, and regular raffles on its Facebook page, which has all the information on how to support the rescue.